 Operating Costs = Cost of Goods Sold (COGS) + Operating Expenses

 Consider the following business expenses: $50,000 in cost of goods sold (COGS), and $30,000 in operating expenses, which include rent, utilities, and payroll.
-Applying the methodology for operating costs—COGS + running expenses—the total operating costs would be $80,000.
-This computation gives the company a comprehensive picture of its total expenses, which helps it manage money and plan for future needs more effectively.
+Applying the methodology for operating costs, COGS + running expenses, the total operating costs would be $80,000.

 Types of Operating Costs

-Operating cost are divided into three categories, with each affecting businesses differently depending on output levels and other factors.
-Understanding these different categories is critical for effective cost management and financial planning.
+Operating costs are divided into three categories, with each affecting businesses differently depending on output levels and other factors.
+Understanding these different categories is critical for effective cost management and financial planning:

 1. Fixed Operating Costs